gradle/gradle/.github/CONTRIBUTING.md

 ## Making Changes

 ### Larger Changes (features or enhancements)
-Before starting to work on a feature or a fix, please open a discussion about your proposed changes on the [Gradle Developer List](https://groups.google.com/forum/#!forum/gradle-dev).
+Before starting to work on a feature or a fix, please open an issue to discuss the use case or bug with us.
 Doing so helps to ensure that:
 * You understand how your proposed changes fit with the strategic goals of the Gradle project.
 * You can get early feedback on your proposed changes, and suggestions as to the best approach to implementation.